lynx/lynx-legacy-zephir/README.md

 * Every day push >= 1 commit
 * Write ORM|DBAL and sublibs with max functions support
-* Perfomance tune (will start do it after beta release)
+* Performance tune (will start do it after beta release)

 ### Why it would be great?